mesosphere/dcos-docs-site/pages/1.12/installing/production/system-requirements/index.md

 [0]: /1.12/overview/high-availability/

 Examples of mixed workloads on the masters are Mesos replicated logs and ZooKeeper.
-Some of these require fsync()ing every so often, and this can generate a lot of very expensive random I/O. We recommend the following:
+Some of these require synchronizing with `fsync` periodically, which can generate a lot of expensive random I/O. We recommend the following:

 - Solid-state drive (SSD)
 - RAID controllers with a BBU